-All students completing a Certificate III in Design Fundamentals through the Technology, Industry, Design and Enterprise learning area (TIDE) will be engaged in an exciting, not for profit initiative, creating fused glass artworks and other hand crafted objects for the College and wider community.
-This will include sourcing materials, consulting with clients, working on designs for packaging and presentation and collaborating with younger students engaged in TIDE courses.
-In addition to creating original works in class, students will be encouraged to be generous with their personal time through volunteering to work outside allocated class hours.
+TIDE Enterprise: All students completing a Certificate III in Design Fundamentals through the Technology, industry, Design and Enterprise learning area (TIDE) will be engaged in an exciting, not for profit initiative, creating fused glass artworks and other hand crafted objects for the College and wider community.
+The students will be sourcing materials, consulting with clients, working on designs for packaging and presentation and collaborating with younger students engaged in TIDE courses.
+In addition to creating their own original works in class, students will be encouraged to be generous with their personal time through volunteering to work outside allocated class hours.

-All certificate courses are undertaken in partnership with a Registered Training Organisation (RTO).
-Our college has an auspicing arrangement with the Central Institute of Technology for this qualification, so students will be enrolled with this RTO.
+Auspicing: All certificate courses are undertaken in partnership with a Registered Training Organisation (RTO).
+Our College has an auspicing arrangement with the Central Institute of Technology for this qualification, so students will be enrolled with this RTO.
 All students will be inducted into Central’s requirements at the beginning of the school year.
-Each student is expected to have applied for a Unique Student Identifying number (USI) in order to be enrolled in this course.

 Course Fee: A student choosing to complete this qualification at Prendiville Catholic College will be charged a subject levy which absorbs the delivery costs of completing the qualification from the RTO (Registered Training Organisation).
 A subject levy plus a materials fee of $200 per student will be incurred.